Paper Presentation Discussion AssignmentFinal paper project – class presentation discussion

 • Messed up again?
 That's it, pick your best and upload it, don't try to be perfect.

 • Keep to the 3 minute time limit!
-(Yes, I know this is hard)
+(Yes, this is a challenge but it can be done)

 • Use most (or all) of your 3 minutes.